 Found by the American Psychiatric Agencies in the 1950s.

-Deeply affected the counterculture of the 1960s, producing great musicians, artists, and authors.
+Deeply affected the counterculture of the 1960s, inspiring great musicians, artists, and authors.

-Proclaimed an illicit medication in 1968.
-All related treatment and exploratory studies stopped due to the US gov.
+LSD was proclaimed an illicit medication in 1968.
+The US government halted all related treatment and exploratory studies being done with LSD.

-A invigorated renewal of enthusiasm in modern day psychotherapy by the cutting edge psychiatrists in psychedelic psychotherapy.
+A invigorated renewal of enthusiasm in modern day psychotherapy, by cutting-edge psychiatrists in psychedelic psychotherapy.

 Historical facts about LSD

-Research conducted by psychiatrists and psychologists during the 60’s and 70’s clearly showcased that there was a considerable psychological risk with using the psychedelic drug.
-High doses, especially in unsafe or inappropriate settings, caused panic reactions very often, causing the individuals to run and/or become extremely agitated or frightened.
+Research conducted by psychiatrists and psychologists during the 60’s and 70’s clearly showcased that while the drug held immense healing potential, there were still considerable psychological risks.
+High doses, especially in unsafe or inappropriate settings, caused panic reactions, causing the individuals to run and/or become extremely agitated or frightened.

-For individuals who have a low threshold for schizophrenia, psychosis, and other mental conditions, a LSD trip turned bad could be the triggering event for the onset of full-blown psychosis and other other psychiatric conditions.
+For individuals who have a low threshold for schizophrenia, psychosis, and other mental conditions, a LSD trip turned bad could be the triggering event for an onset of full-blown psychosis, or other psychiatric conditions.
 Research on potential therapeutic uses of LSD was banned by the United States government because of political reasons in the mid-1970s.15